tonytandata/practice-playwright/README.md

 In Playwright, using the WebSocket protocol, it just needs to establish connection once, and there is no disconnect.
 Since there is no disconnection, it is much faster in comparison.

+## What is WebSocket protocol?
+Unlike http based protocols, it only needs to make a connection once.
+It enables real-time, two-way communication between a client and a server by establishing a persistent TCP connection, where data can be sent and received simultaneously without the need for repeated HTTP requests.

 ## Run tests

 `mvn clean test`